binipringle/intro-to-dh/_texts/4-jekyll.md

 ---

-##### Adaptation of Introduction to Jekyll by Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+*Adapted from Introduction to Jekyll by Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI).
+Copyright GCDI with CC BY-SA 4.0.*

-##### Illustration by Gisella Lopez, 2020, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 ---

+# Overview and learning goals

 Static site generators provide a way to build a website that has modern functionality — blogging, RSS, templating, markdown — without the overhead of a database.
 While certain features, such as comment sections, are difficult to implement on a static site, static sites have many advantages: they are more maintainable, simpler to understand and modify, are difficult to hack, and are more archivable and sustainable.